jkbgbr/simplesi/README.md

 ...
 ZeroDivisionError: Cannot divide by zero.
 ```
-Division with a `Physical` object returns a new `Physical` object with the dimensions of the two substracted.
+Division with a `Physical` object returns a new `Physical` object with the dimensions of the two substracted elementwise.
 If the return value is not defined, a `Physical` is still returned.
 If the division yields a dimensionsless value, a float is returned.

 ```python